reddtoric/CprNow/README.md

 # CPR Now

+*** Revisiting this project because I'm not satisfied with how the app looks and mainly the code behind it.
+I will be using Angular(2+), Capacitor, and Ionic for learning experience.

 Hands-only (chest compression-only) CPR assistant for mobile.
 Assisting user with audio and visual cues in 2 button presses (3 taps: App open, 'Start CPR Now' from checklist, 'Start' timer).
 Available for USA/Canada.

 **Features:**